JaccoR/hass-entso-e/README.md

 ```

 ### ApexChart Graph
 Prices can be shown using the [ApexChart Graph Card](https://github.com/RomRider/apexcharts-card) like in the example above.
-The example Lovelace code for this graph is given below:
+The Lovelace code for this graph is given below:

 ```
 type: custom:apexcharts-card